-The first fired Apprentice candidate speaks out about ‘uncomfortable’ Tim moment
+Fired Apprentice candidate calls out Tim Campbell for comment made to Lord Sugar

-The Apprentice fired candidate Harry Mahmood interview: ‘I wasn’t comfortable viewing what Tim said about me’
+The Apprentice fired candidate Harry Mahmood interview: ‘It wasn’t comfortable viewing what Tim said about me’

 The first hopeful to be eliminated from the BBC series tells Jacob Stolworthy why he thinks it’s ‘ridiculous’ he’s been sent home